yihui/knitr-examples/023-engine-python.md

 ```

+If all the chunks below are python chunks, we can set the engine globally:

 ## Chunk Options

 You can use some chunk options like `eval`, `echo` and `results`.
 For example, `eval=FALSE` (do not evaluate code):